sofiyatumanova/FAO-Sofiya-Tumanova/README.md

 The repository is organized into three main folders:

 - **`Vessel_Detection_Drone_Imagery/`**
-  - Contains code for detecting vessels from **Drone-based imagery**.
+  - Contains code for detecting vessels from **Drone-based orthomosaic imagery**.
   - Includes links to Caribbean vessel annotations and pretrained YOLOv8 model weights (`best.pt`) that can be used for training, fine-tuning, or testing.

 - **`Vessel_Detection_Pleiades_Imagery/`**